damienbod/McpSecurity/README.md

 ## Definitions

+- MCP: a standard integration layer for accessing tools
 - MCP Client: used by an agent
 - MCP Server: implementation of MCP standard for access to a resource
 - Local data src: local data